-So in times where people are having to wear face masks to stay safe, what else can you do to help communication with deaf customers and colleagues.
+So in times when people have to wear face masks to stay safe, what else can you do to help communicate with deaf customers and colleagues?

 Our top tips

 - Use a notepad/phone to share messages with one another, using your own device to respond.
 There are a number of Speech to Text apps.
-For the iPhone there is Live Transcribe and also TX and for Android phones – Otter.
+For the iPhone, there is Live Transcribe, TX, and Otter for Android phones.

-- Have posters at the store entrance giving guidance on how to inform staff on communication needs.
-Also communicate the other options available and include the regular tannoy announcements that you make.
+- Have posters at the store entrance giving guidance on how to inform staff of communication needs.
+Also, communicate the other options available and include the regular tannoy announcements that you make.

 - Consider utilising schemes like the sunflower lanyard.
 This acts as a visual indicator that the customer may need extra assistance.

 - Provide badges for customers like “Lipreader.
 Please be patient.”
 This is an immediate visual indicator that the customer has hearing loss.